mucahitcakmak/Python-MachineLearningAlgorithms/README.md

-# Python-MachineLearningNotes
+# Machine Learning Notes
-Notes I took on machine learning.
+This repo contains machine learning algorithms that I learned with python language.
+You can reinforce your learning by looking at the notes.